-Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Covered Employee and Dependents under this Policy.
-When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied.
-Covered Employee and Dependents will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider.
+Out-of-Network Provider means a Covered Provider who does not have a participation contract in effect with the CO-OP In-Network Organization to provide services to Members under this Policy.
+When services are provided by an Out-of-Network Provider, the services provided are Out-of-Network and an Out-of-Network Provider Differential will be applied except for Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.
+Member will be subject to reduced benefits under the plan and will be subject to Balance Billing by the Out-of-Network Provider.
+Effective January 1, 2022, when You receive Emergency Care or get treated by an Out-of-Network Provider at an In-Network hospital or ambulatory surgical center, You are protected from surprise/balance billing.
+See "Surprise Billing" in this Policy for additional information.

-To maximize the plan's benefits, always make sure your healthcare provider is a CO-OP In-Network Provider and do not assume all services at an In-Network facility are performed by an In-Network provider.
+To maximize your plan's benefits, always make sure your healthcare provider is an MHC In-Network Provider.
+MemberMember

-Out-of-Network Provider Differential means the percentage by which the Allowable Fee is reduced to determine the amount this Policy will pay for Covered Benefits provided by Out-of- Network Providers.
+Out-of-Network Provider Differential means the percentage by which the Allowable Fee is reduced to determine the amount this Group Policy will pay for Covered Benefits provided by Out-of-Network Providers.
+The Out-of-Network Provider Differential will not apply to Emergency Care Services, services received at an In-Network Facility but performed by an Out-of-Network Provider, and air ambulance services performed by an Out-of-Network Provider.

-Outpatient means treatment or services that are provided when the Covered Person Employee is not confined as a bed patient in a Covered Facility.
+Outpatient means treatment or services that are provided when the Member is not confined as a bed patient in a Covered Facility.
 This includes outpatient treatment at a Covered Facility as well as visits to a Physician or other Covered Providers.